Azure/Industrial-IoT/docs/modules/twin.md

 The OPC Twin module runs inside IoT Edge.

+All OPC UA components use the OPC Foundation's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
+Visit https://opcfoundation.org/license/redistributables/1.3/ for the licensing terms.

 ## Server Discovery

 The supervisor provides services inside the OPC Twin module which include OPC UA server discovery.
 If discovery is configured and enabled, the OPC Twin Module will send the results of a scan probe via the IoT Edge and IoT Hub telemetry path to the Onboarding agent.
 The agent processes the results and updates the Identities in the [OPC Registry](registry.md) and thus IoT Hub Device Registry.